SegiH/WTFIndexer-Legacy/README.md

             This endpoint has logic that checks if an episode has been added already before adding an episode to prevent duplicate episodes from being added so you can safely run this endpoint as much as you want and will never have duplicate entries.

-            Once it finishes running, the page should remain blank.
-You will only see something on the page if a PHP error occurs.
+            Once it finishes running, you should see the message OK when it finishes.

 UpdateFavorite: Invoked by WTF.php?UpdateFavorite&EpisodeNumber&FavoriteValue=1
                  This will update the favorite status for a specific episode in the database.